-This key opens the lock of amplified bias where gender and cultural biases have a compounding or ‘amplifying’ effect on culturally diverse women’s lack of career progress and opportunities.
+This key opens the lock of amplified bias, where gender and cultural biases have a compounding or ‘amplifying’ effect on culturally diverse women and their lack of career progress and opportunities.

-Organisations need to educate about how to acknowledge differences without stereotyping – that is, learn about different cultures to help understand what culturally diverse women may have in common, remembering there are always individual differences.
+Organisations need to educate on acknowledging differences without stereotyping – that is, learning about different cultures to help understand what culturally diverse women may have in common, remembering there are always individual differences.